Your Guide to Declutter and Organize Your Apps

 I love Evernote and use it to store most all my information and data.
 And I love being able to access it on my phone.
 You can even use it to record and take pictures!
-Learn more here in my free Evernote Toolkit.
+Learn more here.

 To save paper files to Evernote/my computer: Scannable.

 Scannable is a free app from Evernote that captures the paper in your life quickly and beautifully, transforming it into high-quality scans ready to save or share.
 (It’s way better than just taking a picture!)
 Get it here.